pierrepaleo/portal/doc/chambollepock.rst

     \end{aligned}
     $$

-To conclude, prototyping algorithms in the primal-dual framework is more difficult than for proximal gradient algorithms.
+Prototyping algorithms in the primal-dual framework is more difficult than for proximal gradient algorithms ; but it enables much more flexibility.
 With PORTAL, the user just has to specify the linear operator for a fixed regularization.